sorainnosia/rexetool/README.md

 rexetool 0.1.0

 USAGE
- <Binary File path>               to check compiled Rust/Go binary and the crates it used
+ <Binary File path>               to check compiled Rust/Go binary and the crates/modules it used
 ```

 ## Rust Binary